-RealTracks add "real" instruments recorded by top studio players and recording artists.
-These tracks replace the MIDI track for that instrument and can be controlled just like the MIDI instrument (volume changes, muting, etc.).
+RealTracks create Band-in-a-Box tracks with live audio recordings of top studio musicians and recording artists.
+These tracks take the place of the MIDI track for that instrument but can still be controlled just like the MIDI instrument (volume changes, muting, etc.).
 Best of all, they follow the chord progression that you have entered, so that you hear an authentic audio accompaniment to your song.

-These are not "samples," but are full recordings, lasting from 1 to 8 bars at a time, playing along in perfect sync with the other Band-in-a-Box tracks.
+RealTracks are not "samples," but are full recordings, lasting several bars at a time, playing along in perfect sync with the other Band-in-a-Box tracks.
+There are many Band-in-a-Box styles that use RealTracks, and they can be built into any style to replace the Bass, Guitar, Piano, or Strings track.
+They can also be generated to the Soloist (or Melody) track using the Soloist feature and saved with the song.